josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

 ####**Updated 2015-08-30**

+#####This article is slowly being pieced out to separate topical articles for better cohesion

 * `echo $PATH` gives you a colon separated list of your path environment (env) variable (var)
   * `echo $PATH > filename` will output your path env var to a file named filename, located in current working directory
   * in sublime or other text editor, use find replace to FIND all colons `:` and REPLACE with the regular expression for newline `\n` to make it readable